abenipa3/abenipa3/README.md

 [![Alyssa's GitHub Streak](https://streak-stats.demolab.com?user=alyssabenipayo&theme=blueberry)](https://git.io/streak-stats)
 ---
 <details><summary>🌱 2022 Goals (or the remainder of it)</summary>
 We're near the end of the year (October as we speak), but I got inspired by Pifafu's readme and wanted to add goals well.
 (Side note: This readme idea was inspired by Pifafu tbh, so many kudos to them.)
 Currenly an ongoing goal, but I would really like to deploy a redesigned portfolio by the end of the year.
-It's been on my mind for over a year to build one where I combined both my projects and a blog. ✍️
+It's been on my mind for over a year to build one where I combined both my projects and blog. ✍️
 </details>